Tips and review: diy heart stamps tested

 - Kids may need a little help shaping the heart

-- I did not manage to get a single perfect stamp on the paper with this.
+- We did not manage to get a single perfect stamp on the paper with this.
 Tried pressing gently, firmly, side to side etc. and nothing worked.

 So, these were the results.
 Based on this test I would recommend getting quality heart shaped cookie cutters.
 They worked really with three different methods.
 And of course you could use them to bake heart shaped cookies for your loved ones, too.
 The carved potato won this test round fair and square but the cookie cutter was essential to get it done quick and easy, though.
 Obviously a sharp knife and some paint were needed, too.
 The only real con with potato stamp was that it wouldn’t stay usable for long.
 But that’s not so bad.
 You can easily make a new one next time you need heart stamps 😀